|This lesson covers...||what it feels like to share your story with a partner, and hear your story told back to you by someone else.|

 |By the end you should...||feel more comfortable sharing about yourself, plus have a better understanding of your story outline.|

 - Decide who will go first.
 We’ll call this Partner A.

 - Partner A shares a story that was revealed during the Feelings and Needs Exercise, while Partner B listens, and maybe takes notes.
 You’ll have just about five minutes each, so no need to give all the details, just tell your story.

 - Once Partner A is finished sharing, Partner B is going to tell Partner A’s story back to Partner A. (Don’t worry, I’ll demonstrate how to do this in the video below.)
-This gives Partner A the chance to actually hear someone else tell their own story told back to them.
+This gives Partner A the chance to actually hear their own story told back to them.
 Once Partner B has shared back Partner A’s story, switch and repeat:

 - Partner B shares while Partner A listens, and maybe takes notes.

 - Once Partner B has finished sharing, Partner A shares Partner B’s story back to Partner B.